jonoswift7/jonoswift7/README.md

 I'm currently working as an SCCM and Jamf administrator and living in Kobe, preparing to begin my Masters of machine learning in Japan 🏯

+I'm English-Japanese bilingual.

+If you're in Japan and want to get in touch, send me an email!

+### Projects

+I'm currently working on building some iOS applications that implement OpenAI.

 ### Languages and Tools: